 These cities provide a feast of art in extraordinary collections.
 The Chicago Art Institute has Georges Seurat’s La Grande Jatte and the Chicago Museum of Contemporary Art has the very latest in avant-garde works.
 Boston has the Boston Museum of Fine Arts and the Institute of Contemporary Art.
 New York’s museums abound.
 These include the Metropolitan Museum of Art, the Frick Collection, the new Whitney Museum of American Art and MoMA.
 The last of these has arguably the world’s greatest 20th-century collection.
 Philadelphia’s Barnes Foundation houses America’s finest collection of Impressionists and Early Modernists, with seminal paintings by Cézanne, Renoir, Van Gogh, Seurat, Matisse, and Picasso.
 Washington’s great museums include the National Gallery, Phillips Collection and the Smithsonian Museum of American History.
 There are also gems like the Boston and New York Public Libraries and the massive Library of Congress.

-Enjoy great American and European art in Chicago, Boston, New York & Washington (incl.
-Barnes Collection) and architectural masterpieces like Frank Lloyd Wright’s Oak Park houses & ‘Fallingwater’.
+Enjoy great American and European art in Chicago, Boston, New York & Washington and architectural masterpieces like Meis van der Rohe's Farnsworth House and Frank Lloyd Wright’s ‘Fallingwater’.
 Read more